mulekick/.shell_extend/.scripts/README.md

 $ pkfind <expr>
   > list packages matching regular expression <expr> in apt repositories
+  > <expr> has to be double quoted to prevent shell expansion and yield proper results

 $ pdetail <pkgname>
   > list details about package <pkgname>